hal9ai/hal9/README.md

 h9_start("my_app")
 ```

-and this should give you a demo app to get started.
+which should give you a demo app to get started.

 Alternatively, if you prefer working from the terminal, you can clone this repo and run